GCA K-12/School Districts Honorable Mention

 Green cleaning team members: Pat Guinnane, Director of Operations; Dennis Witt, Supervisor of Custodians, Safety & Security, Mike Sheehan, Custodial Foreman; Accommodation Mollen, Inc., Franklin Cleaning & Maintenance, Janitorial Product Distributors; Green Council of Lower Merion School District, Community Group

 As a public school system, it is conscientious of cost, as taxpayers provide a large percentage of the district budget.
-Recent advances in greenhave combined and fiscal responsibility, as the district’s green cleaning program has saved thousands and thousands of dollars over the life cycle of its green equipment and products, while maintaining and improving upon the highest standards of cleanliness.
+Recent advances in green technology have combined sustainability and fiscal responsibility, as the district’s green cleaning program has saved thousands and thousands of dollars over the life cycle of its green equipment and products, while maintaining and improving upon the highest standards of cleanliness.

 Moving forward, the district is committed to researching, testing and adopting the most sustainable, environmentally friendly and cost-effective products, technologies and practices available to ensure the most healthful learning and working environments while reducing its ecological footprint.

 One major strategy is to begin cleaning efforts at the front door, as the majority of contaminants are tracked into buildings on foot.
 The district uses LEED-certifiable matting systems to trap dirt and moisture outside the building, in the foyer and inside the school.
 The mats are manufactured with high levels of recycled materials.

 Another strategy to meet its goal is through aggressive cleaning chemical management.
 All facilities use a chemical management system to ensure proper dilution rates of super-concentrates reducing exposure, consumption, cost, packaging and total environmental impact, while using the most environmentally friendly (EcoLogo, Green Seal certified) products where available.
 To protect staff, workers are trained by supervisors and vendors to use personal protective equipment (PPE) when handling cleaning chemicals.